processone/docs.ejabberd.im/content/developer/extending-ejabberd/testing.md

 # Build test status

-We run tests for ejabberd and dependencies automatically via Travis-CI.
+We run tests for ejabberd and dependencies automatically via Github Actions.
 We have a Dashboard available on Github to check the overall test status for all
 projects: [ProcessOne Github Dashboard](https://processone.github.io/)